Estate Planning

 What is the Massachusetts Probate Process?

 Probate occurs after a person dies, regardless of the size of the estate or if they die without the benefit of a will.
-The probate process helps validate the will, pay creditors, distribute rightful assets to heirs and beneficiaries, and ensure that any other final wishes of the decedent are carried out.
+The probate administration process helps validate the will, pay creditors, distribute rightful assets to heirs and beneficiaries, and ensure that any other final wishes of the decedent are carried out.

-Through proper estate planning, the process of filing for probate can possibly be avoided by establishing a trust for your heirs and other beneficiaries.
+Through proper planning, the process of filing for probate can possibly be avoided by establishing a trust for your heirs and other beneficiaries.

 What Happens If You Die Without a Will?